HyuugaKojiro1612/NLP-asm/README.md

 ## Part 2:

 In the second part, a flight service-based semantic grammar is designed to process the provided questions.
-The sentences are transformed to syntactic tree, logical form, semantic procedure, and generate simple answers, respectively.
-This part also generates grammatical relations from the given database.
+The sentences are transformed to syntactic trees, logical forms, and semantic procedures, respectively.
+The given database is used to create grammatical relations and generate answers for the questions.
 Run the command below to generate the output files for part 2.

 ```bash
 $ python part2.py